zabbix/ansible-collection/plugins/README.md

   zabbix_verbose_status: zabbix_status.replace("1", "Disabled").replace("0", "Enabled")

 # Grouping by status.
-# If status '0', host will be added to group 'enabled'.
+# If status is '0', host will be added to group 'enabled'.
-# If status '1', host will be added to group 'disabled'.
+# If status is '1', host will be added to group 'disabled'.
 groups:
   enabled: zabbix_status == "0"
   disabled: zabbix_status == "1"

 # Grouping with keyed_group.
-# As key for grouping will be used jinja pattern.
-As result we will have the same groups as in Zabbix.
+# Jinja pattern will be used as a key for grouping.
+As a result, we will have the same groups as in Zabbix.
 keyed_groups:
   - key: zabbix_groups | map(attribute='name')
     separator: ""